 Introduction to Quest

+The Trail is not suitable for strollers.
+Dogs on leash are permitted, but may inhibit bird watching.
 We suggest wearing repellant against biting insects such as ticks and thoroughly checking for ticks at home.
-Poison ivy is present and families should avoid coming into contact with bare skin.
-We also recommend sun protection such as sunscreen, hats and long-sleeved clothing and bringing and drinking plenty of water.
+Poison ivy is present, we suggest you learn to identify and avoid coming into contact with bare skin.
+We also recommend sun protection such as sunscreen, hats and long-sleeved clothing, and bringing and drinking PLENTY of water.

 Encompassing 5,560 acres in Northeastern Maryland, Fair Hill Natural Resources Management Area offers 80 miles of multi-use trails and an array of facilities, services and special events.
 Visitors enjoy recreational activities like hiking, biking, fishing, hunting, fox chasing and a number of different equestrian events including trail riding, steeplechase, dressage and carriage driving.
 Fair Hill is regarded as the premier equestrian facility on the East Coast and is recognized as one of the finest in the nation.
 Large special events like the Cecil County Fair, Scottish Games, and the Fair Hill Classic mountain bike race draw over 150,000 visitors annually.
 Facilities include five day use parking areas for trail access, the Fair Grounds, Foxcatcher Arena, Race Barns with 119 stalls Turf Race Track and Grandstands, two youth group camping sites, the Covered Bridge pavilion, and a Land Navigation Course.
 Portable toilets are provided in each of the five day use parking lots and a rest room facility is provided at the Fair Grounds area.